 Regal Palms is a unique community of privately owned townhouses available as transient accommodations.
 In an effort to better educate guests about getting the best accommodations at Regal Palms we have compiled a list of the 5 most important things that all guests should know.

 1. What is Regal Palms?

-Guests staying at Regal Palms at Highlands Reserve have access to the Regal Palms Resort & Spa, which features a Swimming Pavilion, Health Club, Spa, and Restaurant.
-It is important to note that the Regal Palms Resort & Spa does not own or control the townhouses at Regal Palms.
+Guests staying at Regal Palms at Highlands Reserve have access to the Regal Palms Resort, which features a Swimming Pavilion, Health Club, and much more.
+It is important to note that the Regal Palms Resort does not own or control the townhouses at Regal Palms.
 Unfortunately when there is an issue with a townhouse, due to either poor ownership or management, the Resort is usually unfairly blamed.

 2. What is the best way to book a reservation?